10 Easy Stretches for Hikers and Backpackers

 Invert your body to increase circulation by raising your legs above your head

-Are you an experienced yogi or are you just starting out?
-What are your favorite ways to practice yoga for hiking?
+What are your favorite ways to stretch for hiking?
 Share with us in the comments below!

 Pinterest pin for blog post about best hiking poses for hikers and backpackers